 So there goes part one.
 Ready for more?
 You can read part 2 here.

 Even distractors can become an important contributors to your team’s success.
-Try it out in your next meeting or join us at Reason for your next escape room team-building adventure.
-Because teams who play together, grow together!
+Try it out in your next meeting, or join us at Reason for your next escape room team-building adventure.
+Because teams that play together grow together!